tank208/plc-student-demo-platform/01_modules/02_Binary_Input_Counter/02_SG_Binary_Input_Counter.md

 - **Digital Input (DI):** 24V signal interpreted as logic TRUE (1)
 - **Bitwise AND:** Operator that compares individual bits in integers
 - **Structured Text (ST):** IEC 61131-3 language used in industrial PLCs

+---

+Images and structure adapted from the official Arduino Explore PLC course under CC BY-SA 4.0 license.
+Attribution is required for reuse.